National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Voice of Narrator

 The team is assembled after a few weeks.
-The first discussion is usually a variation of the following exchange, with the goal to move toward completion of a research protocol.
+The first discussion is usually a variation of the following exchange, with the goal to move toward the completion of a research protocol.
 :::

 * **Investigator**: